Discoloration in Wood Underneath Old Hardware

 Staining During Creation

-I haven’t come across this reason personally but I have heard it from other people.
-Maybe it was originally manufactured this way or it was refinished with the hardware on it, either way it could have caused this discoloration under the hardware.
+I haven’t encountered this reason personally, but I have heard it from other people.
+Maybe it was originally manufactured this way, or it was refinished with the hardware on it; either way, it could have caused this discoloration under the hardware.

-When I came across this issue a couple of times now I originally wanted to buy new drawer pulls to update the piece.
-But I couldn’t anymore, I couldn’t fix the discoloring in the wood.
+I have encountered this issue a couple of times now, and I originally wanted to buy new drawer pulls to update the piece.
+But I couldn’t anymore; I couldn’t fix the discoloring in the wood.
 I sanded it down a lot, but this did not work.
+So I did some research and found a few solutions, here they are:

 I decided the best fix was to either use the same old hardware to cover up the discolored area or find new hardware that would cover it too.
 On a coffee table project, I re-used the old hardware by repainting it and antiquing it with dark wax.
 But on an old nightstand, I found a large set of drawer pulls and covered the discolored area as best I could.